 Writing a good CV is about more than just your hard skills and qualifications.
 Many businesses are keen to find a candidate who is a good cultural fit, so will be looking for an indication of personality.
 Try including some personal interests and achievements at the bottom of your CV to round it off.

-Download the 2018 Salary Guide today to see what businesses and recruiters in your industry are looking for.
+Access the Salary Guide today to see what businesses and recruiters in your industry are looking for.
 When you’ve finished, why not submit your CV to the Robert Half team and let us help you secure your dream job?